judofyr/quickload.js/README.md

 We developers tend to develop locally or on fast connections so we rarely think about it.
 With Quickload I want to change that.

-Let's have a look at the law again:

 > The user should *always* be able to interact *meaningfully* with every element
 > on the screen.